-11.4 Metaphysical (Transcendental, Philosophical) vs. Geometrical (Mathematical) Representations of Space in the Analytic (and Beyond)
+11.4 Metaphysical (Transcendental, Philosophical) vs Geometrical (Mathematical) Representations of Space in the Analytic (and Beyond)

 With this context in mind, we are now finally ready to turn to the Analytic and TD in particular.
-In this section, I will present the case for thinking that in the Analytic, too, Kant continues to make use of this same threefold distinction of intuitive, metaphysical, and geometrical representations of the space of outer appearances.
-I also show how these distinctions continue to be at work in the concluding Doctrine of Method, by looking at its discussion of the difference between philosophical and mathematical cognition.
-This recognition will allow us, in the next section (Section 11.5), to formulate a fairly straightforward nonconceptualist, non-intellectualist alternative to recent conceptualist interpretations of some of Kant's remarks in the Analytic, and especially TD, about the dependence of certain representations of space upon the understanding.
+In this section, I present the case for thinking that in the Analytic, too, Kant makes use of this same threefold distinction of intuitive, metaphysical and geometrical representations of the space of outer appearances.
+I also show how these distinctions are at work in the concluding Doctrine of Method, by looking at its discussion of the difference between philosophical and mathematical cognition.
+This recognition will allow us, in the next section (Sect.
+11.5), to formulate a fairly straightforward nonconceptualist, non-intellectualist alternative to recent conceptualist interpretations of some of Kant's remarks in the Analytic, and especially TD, about the dependence of certain representations of space upon the understanding.